 Surely, revisiting the cat-like equivalent of the wild west would put a stop to the GTA’s rodent problems?

 Okay, we may have made the outdoor cat life seem far more alluring than it actually is.
 It’s difficult not to look back at the old days with rose-coloured glasses.
 After all, without those days, how could Disney have made The Aristocats?

 The outdoor lifestyle for cats is considered by experts to be as unhealthy as smoking is for humans.
 It may seem cool when you’re doing it, but not when it causes an endless list of maladies and lowers life expectancy down the line.

 The rugged outdoors puts cats at an increased risk of infections, traumas, hypothermia, and myiasis (maggot infestation).
-And while it’ll control the rat and mice populations, what about salamanders, lizards, and songbirds?
+And while it’ll control the rat population, what about salamanders, lizards, and songbirds?
 Cats aren’t only preying on unwanted neighbourhood pests.